heroku-examples/salesforce-streams-nodejs/README.md

 The Stream Consumer is a single, single-threaded process to reliably ingest the ordered stream from Salesforce.
 Redis acts as a bridge to support scalable processing of the messages by multiple clients.
 In this example, we use Redis [`PUBLISH`/`SUBSCRIBE`](https://redis.io/topics/pubsub) to send every web client the complete stream.
 To instead provide a reliable queue of messages for scalable processing, pub/sub could be replaced with Redis [`LPUSH`/`RPOPLPUSH`/`LREM`](https://redis.io/commands/rpoplpush#pattern-reliable-queue).

-This example app uses the Change Data Capture (CDC) stream, which must be enabled for each desired object in Salesforce Setup:
+This example app uses the [Change Data Capture (CDC)](https://developer.salesforce.com/docs/atlas.en-us.216.0.change_data_capture.meta/change_data_capture/cdc_intro.htm) stream for **Accounts**, which must be enabled for each desired object in Salesforce Setup:

 ![Navigate to Salesforce Setup, then Integrations, then Change Data Capture](doc/Salesforce-setup-CDC.png "Salesforce Setup: Change Data Capture")